paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-101-justice-system-improvement.md

 **(h) Allocation of funds** The funds available under this subchapter shall be allocated as provided in [section 10261(a)(11)(B) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section10261/a/11/B&num=0&edition=prelim).

+**(i) Administrative costs** Not more than 2 percent of a grant made for the hiring or rehiring of additional career law enforcement officers may be used for costs incurred to administer such grant.

-**(i) Termination of grants for hiring officers** Except as provided in subsection (j), the authority under subsection (a) of this section to make grants for the hiring and rehiring of additional career law enforcement officers shall lapse at the conclusion of 6 years from September 13, 1994.
+**(j) Termination of grants for hiring officers** Except as provided in subsection (j),11 See References in Text note below. the authority under subsection (a) of this section to make grants for the hiring and rehiring of additional career law enforcement officers shall lapse at the conclusion of 6 years from September 13, 1994.
 Prior to the expiration of this grant authority, the Attorney General shall submit a report to Congress concerning the experience with and effects of such grants.
 The report may include any recommendations the Attorney General may have for amendments to this subchapter and related provisions of law in light of the termination of the authority to make grants for the hiring and rehiring of additional career law enforcement officers.

-**(j) Grants to Indian Tribes**
+**(k) Grants to Indian Tribes**

-(1) **In general** — Notwithstanding subsection (i) and [section 10383 of this title](./chapter-101-justice-system-improvement.md#section-10383), and in acknowledgment of the Federal nexus and distinct Federal responsibility to address and prevent crime in Indian country, the Attorney General shall provide grants under this section to Indian tribal governments, for fiscal year 2011 and any fiscal year thereafter, for such period as the Attorney General determines to be appropriate to assist the Indian tribal governments in carrying out the purposes described in subsection (b).
+(1) **In general** — Notwithstanding subsection (i) 1 and [section 10383 of this title](./chapter-101-justice-system-improvement.md#section-10383), and in acknowledgment of the Federal nexus and distinct Federal responsibility to address and prevent crime in Indian country, the Attorney General shall provide grants under this section to Indian tribal governments, for fiscal year 2011 and any fiscal year thereafter, for such period as the Attorney General determines to be appropriate to assist the Indian tribal governments in carrying out the purposes described in subsection (b).

 (2) **Priority of funding** — In providing grants to Indian tribal governments under this subsection, the Attorney General shall take into consideration reservation crime rates and tribal law enforcement staffing needs of each Indian tribal government.